parvinderrakhra/Assignment---Week-1/README.md

-# Blockchain:  Getting Smarter with Smart Contract
+# Smart Contract:  a game changer

 ## Overview and Origin